 Savings Initiative #2: Converting Cisco VoIP desk phones to Jabber

 - Occurring in NCRC, MedSci 1, Cancer Center.
 HITS is providing data for the CDAs' review on the phones in your department.
-Conversions are ongoing through the end of 2020.
+Conversions are ongoing through early 2021.

 - We need your help to: